 Improving growth opportunities for minority business enterprises

-The Institute of Entrepreneurial Leadership (IEL) at John F. Kennedy University is now offering the Business Growth Acceleration Program (BGAP)—a six-month course that can be tailored to address the specific needs of the participating business owner, and the supplier diversity challenges experienced by existing minority business enterprises (MBEs).
+The Institute of Entrepreneurial Leadership (IEL) at John F. Kennedy University's Business Growth Acceleration Program for the first time is being offered publicly as it has been sponsored and held privately for corporations for 5 years.
+The program, a six-month course that addresses the specific needs of the participating business owner, and the supplier diversity challenges experienced by existing minority business enterprises (MBEs).

 For the duration of the program, a total of 11 lectures will be delivered online.
 In addition to the lectures, there will be two in person events; Kickoff Introduction and a two day Business Summit: Business Presentation.